david-tejada/rango/readme.md

 ### Scroll

+The default behavior for scrolling in Rango is "smooth".
+The behavior will be "instant" if you have configured your OS to prefer reduced motion.
+You can follow the instructions [here](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion#user_preferences) if you want to know how to do that.

 #### Page Scrolling

 These commands scroll the page, that is, the html or body elements, or the scroll container at the center of the page if those elements don't scroll.